-The words on your website should make much of your customer than of yourself.
 It should be about them and their desires and how your products or services can fulfill those desires.
-The texts should enhance the pleasurable experience they are having while on your website by leading them to an even more enjoyable experience – that of making a purchase.
+The text should enhance the pleasurable experience they are having while on your website by leading them to an even more enjoyable experience – that of making a purchase.

-One of the most frustrating things on a website is not finding the clickable buttons you usually expect them to be — or clicking on a button that leads you nowhere.
-The lack of ease of navigation is one of the main reasons many visitors would leave a website.
+One of the most frustrating things on a website is not finding the clickable buttons where you usually expect them to be — or clicking on a button that leads you nowhere.
+The lack of ease of navigation is one of the main reasons many visitors will leave a website.

 A well-designed website provides clear navigational paths.
-It should be intuitive and leads the visitor to the information they seek.
+It should be intuitive and lead the visitor to the information they seek.

-The ease of a layout should be like your neighborhood grocery.
+The ease of a layout should be like your neighborhood grocery store.
 You instinctively know where the bread and jams are even without looking at the signs above the aisles.

 Furthermore, the navigation should especially be seamless during check-out and payment.
 After all, the sale is the primary goal of a business website.

-When all these three elements are present, you will have better chances keeping your visitors on your site, getting them absorbed in your products and your company, and converting visitors to satisfied customers.
+When all these three elements are present, you will have a better of chances keeping your visitors on your site, getting them absorbed in your products and your company, and converting visitors into satisfied customers.